List of political groups by country: Germany

 The Christian Democratic Union of Germany does not contest elections in Bavaria, where its place is taken by the somewhat more conservative and Catholic-influenced Christian Social Union.
 They form a common CDU/CSU bloc in the Bundestag.
 According to the parliamentary law only parties which share a common ideology and do not compete in the same state are allowed to form a joint Fraktion, conditions only applying to CDU/CSU.
 Only in 1976, the coalition broke for less than a month.

-Between the 1980s and the 2010s, Germany was dominated by two blocs, the "bourgeois" Black–yellow coalition composed of the Union and Free Democratic Party and the Red–green coalition composed of the Social Democratic Party and The Greens.
+Between the 1980s and the 2010s, Germany was dominated by two blocs, the "bourgeois" black-yellow coalition composed of the Union and Free Democratic Party and the red–green alliance composed of the Social Democratic Party and The Greens.
 In 2002, FDP nominated their own chancellor candidate against the candidates of SPD and CDU before returning to the alliance with the CDU/CSU.
 This was the first and only election before 2021 to have three candidates.

 Hong Kong

 The Hong Kong pro-democracy camp has been establishing an electoral coalition in local level elections.
 Unless there is a coordination failure, the parties within the camp will not contest against each other in local level elections.
-In the coming General Election, they also launch primaries to ensure the greatest coordination and thus greatest possible number of seats, at best simple majority (35+) can be achieved.
+In the coming general election, they also launch primaries to ensure the greatest coordination and thus greatest possible number of seats, at best a simple majority (35+) can be achieved.